Stoklomolvi/Spearhead-Public/Spearhead-I-Release-Notes/Translation_v1.0.7.md

 	- OKW Non-doctrinal units, armaments, building, upgrades and skills
 	- OKW Panzerjäger units, armaments, buildings, upgrades and skills
+	- USF 4th Division (Tank Destroyer) infantry units

 **Underway translations:**

 	- USF Non-doctrinal units, armaments, building, upgrades and skills
-	- USF 4th Division units, armaments, building, upgrades and skills
+	- USF 4th Division (Tank Destroyer) tanks, armaments, building, upgrades and skills
 	- Direct translation into the language file that may lead to partial translations into factions

 If any problem is found with any of our work, you can contact me on Discord (Robertoz#0911) as I take responsability for the content of this translation.

 Please provide screenshots so we can easily retrieve the problem into the language file.

 If you are interested in traducing, please contact me.
 The more we are, the better.